spcbrn/grow-exercise_react/README.md

-# React App Boilerplate with Express Server
+# React Exercise Using http://whoismyrepresentative.com/api for Grow.com

-This is an app boilerplate to bootstrap.
+This is basic React app exercise.

 ## Table of Contents